 The Business Plan also gives you access to Portfolios, which gives you a high-level overview of all your projects.
 With Portfolios, you can check the status of your projects, to see if any of them are at risk of getting off track.

 Another neat feature that you’ll gain access to is the ability to assess your team’s workload for individual members.
 With this feature, you can distribute work more equally amongst employees.

-Asana’s Business plan starts at $24.99 per month for each user.
+Pricing for Asana’s Business plan starts at $24.99 per month for each user.